QR5.7.1 The Simulation Hypothesis

 Next

-In physics, whether the universe will expand forever or contract back into a big crunch depends on how space is curved overall.
-Relativity lets space curve but doesn’t define how it curves.
-In mathematics, a positively curved space will eventually stop expanding and contract in a big crunch but a negatively curve space will expand faster and faster forever, as there isn’t enough mass to stop it.
-A positive or flat curve was expected until cosmology found that the expansion of space is accelerating not slowing down (Cowen, 2013), so space is negatively curved.
+Armageddon, the end of days, is the bible description of how our world ends but in physics, how our universe ends depends on how space is curved.
+Relativity lets space curve, but doesn’t specify how it does so.
+A positively curved space will eventually stop expanding and contract in a big crunch, but a negatively curved space will expand faster and faster because there isn’t enough mass to stop it, ending in a big freeze.
+The latter was expected until cosmology discovered that space is expanding faster not slower, so it is negatively curved (Cowen, 2013).

-Quantum realism expects our space as the inner surface of an expanding hyper-bubble to have the slight negative curve that cosmology found, but doesn’t conclude that it will expand forever.
-If our universe is an expanding bubble in a quantum bulk, there are probably others so they will eventually meet.
-What happens when one “pocket universe” as Guth calls them meets another?
+In this model, our space is the inner surface of an expanding hyper-bubble (2.4.1), so it will have a negative curvature as cosmology found, but that doesn’t mean it will expand forever.
+If our universe is just a bubble in a quantum bulk, there are probably others, so they must eventually meet.
+What happens when one pocket universe, as Guth calls them, meets another?

-If Armageddon has already begun, we won’t know right away because it will happen at light speed.
-Cosmology estimates that our galaxy is over 100,000 light years across and the observable universe is 90 billion light years across so it could take a while to shut-down.
-Will our telescopes see it coming?
-There would be no signs, as we see galaxies as they were millions of years ago.
-When our physical universe is packed away, it will be at the speed of light with no possible warning.
+This Armageddon would spread at light speed, but it could take a while, as our galaxy is an estimated 100,000 light years across, and the observable universe is 90 billion light years across.
+Even so, could our telescopes see it coming?
+Unfortunately no, as we see galaxies as they were millions of years ago.
+Our earth would just be there one moment and gone the next, so when it is packed away, it will be at the speed of light, with no possible warning.

 Next